NAndreasson/TVTajm/README.md

 # TVtajm

-A simple React app that lets users search and view details about TV shows, using the TV-maze API.
+A simple single page React app that lets users search and view details about TV shows, using the TV-maze API.

 Live at: <https://tvtajm.nandreasson.se>.